ipa-vsp/docker_envs/creator/README.md

 layers are only built for Ubuntu&nbsp;24.04, while other layers cover all valid

 Ubuntu and ROS combinations.
-MoveIt images are produced only for released ROS distributions (Jazzy, Kilted, Humble and Noetic) because the Rolling packages are sometimes missing.
+MoveIt images are produced only for released ROS distributions (Jazzy, Kilted, Humble) because the Rolling packages are sometimes missing.

 # Docker Workspaces using VSCode devcontainer
 =============================================